abhirampai/go_editor/README.md

 The editor includes a built-in Theme Selector that lets you change the editor's color theme at runtime.

 How to open
-- Press `t` in the editor to open the theme selector popover.
+- Press `t` in the editor to open the theme selector popover (not a simple toggle).

 Navigation and controls
 - Use `↑` / `↓` to move the selection.